 The Council meets the debt affordability benchmark for a year if actual borrowing is within each quantified limit on borrowing.

 The following graph compares the Council's actual borrowing with quantified limit on borrowing stated in the financial strategy included in the Council's LTP.
-The quantified limits are net debt to operating revenue should be below 195%, this was increased from 175% in the 2018-38 LTP.
+The quantified limits are net debt to operating revenue should be below 195%.